com-mhashmi/com-mhashmi.github.io/aboutme.md

 My name is Syed Isam Hashmi.
 I am a software engineer, and have been since I was ten years old.
 I have a passion for computer science, and a craving for knowledge that I have yet to quench.

-I am consistently attempting to utilize algorithm theories and object-oriented design tactics to learn about efficiency for programs I interface with daily in order to take our world one step further.
+I am consistently attempting to utilize algorithm theory and object-oriented design tactics to lean towards efficiency for programs that I interface with daily in order to take our world one step further.

-I'm proficient in Java, C#, C, C++, HTML, JavaScript, CSS.
+I am proficient in Java, C#, C, C++, HTML, JavaScript, CSS.
-In my professional career, I have utilized .NET, and I am familiar with its usages and applications.
+In my professional career, I have utilized .NET, and I am familiar with its use and application.
 I am extremely interested in AR/VR/MR/XR technologies, and have developed for the Microsoft HoloLens.
-I have engineered data forms that increased the company's effeciency more than ten fold by using open source libraries that utilize JSON schemas, C# reflection, and C# interfaces.
+I have engineered data forms that have increased effeciency more than ten fold for many companies by using open source libraries that utilize JSON schemas, C# reflection, and C# interfaces.

 ### My Personal Information